lolski/grakn-twitter-example/README.md

 </dependencies>
 ```

-For reference purpose, you always look at the complete `pom.xml` definition [here](google.com).
+You can see the complete `pom.xml` definition [here](google.com).

 ## The Main Class

-Let's kick things up by defining a `Main` class inside the `ai.grakn.twitterexample` package.
+Let's kick things off by defining a `Main` class inside the `ai.grakn.twitterexample` package.
 Aside from Twitter credentials, it contains a few important Grakn settings.

 First, we have decided to use an **in-memory graph** for simplicity's sake — working with an in-memory graph frees us from having to set up a Grakn distribution in the local machine.
+The in-memory graph is not for storing data and will be lost once the program finishes execution.
 Second, the graph will be stored in a **keyspace** named `twitter-example`.

 ```java
 package ai.grakn.twitterexample;